 Investors said a typical down payment is 20 to 35 per cent and that the average cost to rehabilitate a residential property to resell is over $30,000 (2017).

 When asked about the role of foreclosures in investments, respondents said that high expectations were created by the media but the reality of the process led to a generally low level of satisfaction.
 However, when asked to quantify their opinion, the results were generally more positive.
 It seems that newcomers to investing are disappointed because foreclosures take work to realize but those that come away a bargain are happy.

 Investment gurus encourage people to look for properties that have classic investment profiles, such as foreclosures, deals with creative financing, and homes with unseen value.
 Respondents said classic investment scenarios are always in demand and that demand is greater than supply.
 To investors, these properties represent greater return on investment and lower overall risk through the identification of well-priced equity, deferred costs through incentives, or the potential to develop equity.

 The study relied on an academic essay series titled Research Issues in Real Estate, by Springer Publications.
 Some of the texts in the series were dedicated to the late James Graaskamp, a professor at the University of Wisconsin and breakout theorist on real property valuation.
 He is often quoted as saying, “Much of the risk in real estate investment is created by inadequate research and organization of data”, which, if addressed systematically, would make it easier and more profitable for investors to find and purchase rental homes that suit their needs.

-If you are interested in talking about how advanced analytic solutions can help your investor-focused business, and you have a minimum investment of $25,000, please contact us today.
+If you are interested in talking about how advanced analytic solutions can help your investor-focused business, please contact us today.